Deploy Platform from GitHub to Microsoft Azure

 - Directory and Subscription options define which Azure subscription will be used.

-- Resource group option allows you to create a new Azure resource group or select an existing one from the list.
-The new website will be added to this group.
+- Resource groupВ option allows you to create a new AzureВ resource group or select an existing one from the list.
+The new SQL server and the new website will be added to this group.

 - Site Name is the part of the new website URL: http://site-name.azurewebsites.net.
 By default, the site name is generated by adding 4 random characters to the Git repository name.

-On the second page of the deployment wizard click Deploy button.
-And wait until deploy process will finished.
-And click to resulting link in final screen.
+- On the second page of the deployment wizard click Deploy button.
+The deployment process will take about 3 minutes.